inno-2023-masters/Sum24-intro-labs/submission1.md

 ## For Bots
 Signature verification for bots is essential for maintaining the integrity of automated processes.
 When bots sign their changes, it makes sure that the automated changes are legitimate and safe, preventing anyone from tampering with them or performing unauthorized actions.
 This trust in automation helps ensure our continuous integration and deployment processes are reliable and secure.

-<?-- previous commit not verified 2-->
+<?-- previous commit not verified 3, new email-->